amerr73032/aws-cli/README.md

 # AWS-CLI

-AWS-CLI lets you build, inspect, access, manage, and tear down lab EC2 instances entirely from one Python entrypoint—no AWS console needed.
+AWS-CLI lets you build, inspect, access, manage, and tear down EC2 instances entirely from one Python entrypoint—no AWS console needed.

 ## Features